-Students may not hold jobs on campus or leadership positions in The King's Council, any campus organization, the House system, or a College publication.
+Students on academic probation may not hold jobs on campus or leadership positions in The King's Council, any campus organization, the House system, or a College publication.
 Students may not participate in International Ventures or sports teams.
 Students are encouraged to attend discipleship groups, student-led worship meetings, lectures, and seminars.